jags84/RSpec-Pre-commit-Git-Hook/README.md

 RSpec Git Pre-commit Hook
 =========

-This is a improve version of the rspec-precommit from https://markhazlett/RSpec-Pre-commit-Git-Hook
+This is an improve version of the rspec-precommit from [a link]https://markhazlett/RSpec-Pre-commit-Git-Hook

 We add the this features